moore-automation/local_dev_to_cicd/docs/hands_on_01.md

 Once all the containers are up and running, you  got yourself a great automation toolset and a GitLab instance of your own!
 All inclusive a GitLab runner that will take care of the execution of our pipeline later on.

-You can now access your GitLab instance under `localhost:2080` in your browser and log in with the specified credentials:
+You can now access your GitLab instance under `localhost:2080` in your browser and log in with the specified credentials: `default_user/C1sco12345`
-- default_user
-- C1sco12345

 Once you successfully authenticated, you will see an existing project called `Default Resources` in which you will find a folder structure named `Ansible/playbooks` where we will store the files that will make up our device configuration.